 Rosenthal was a true Berliner.
 He was born in Berlin in 1925 and died in West Berlin in 1987 after being diagnosed with stomach cancer.
 While he lost the battle against the cancer, he won the one against the Nazis, by surviving the Holocaust in hiding places.
 A radio show on RIAS radio made him famous.
 He presented the “Sounding Sunday Quiz” a thousand times before he moved up to prime time TV.
 A public swimming pool in Berlin was named after Hans Rosenthal who presented all of his shows in a very good mood.
 “Das war spitze!” (“That was awesome!”) was his favorite line.
-Whenever he shouted it, he jumped.
+Whenever he shouted it, he jumped in the air.
 The TV show itself may not have been too awesome, but Hans Rosenthal saved it with his personality and talent.

 Sarah Silverman: The Jew Without Inhibitions